ramsondon/ArrayCollectionFactory/README.md

-typesavearray
+ArrayCollectionFactory
 =============

-typesavearray is a dynamic ArrayCollection generator for type save access via type hints.
+ArrayCollectionFactory is a dynamic ArrayCollection generator for type save access via type hints in PHP.

 the ArrayCollection implements \Countable, \Iterator and the dynamically created cached ArrayCollection contains the methods: